redseverity/nooly.me/README.md

 ### Test

-To test an app, you need to navigate to its respective directory and run the following commands:
+To test all apps, run the following command:

 ```
-cd apps/{directory}
 pnpm test
 ```